lgrqvst/lgrqvst.com-hugo/content/page/now/index.md

 headerimage_credit_url: https://unsplash.com/photos/8VxoLPG9rIQ
 ---

-Here's what I'm into right now:
+This is what I'm into right now:
 <!--more-->

-- Building this site with Hugo
+- Ever so slowly working on improving this site
-- CSS Grid
 - DIY
 - Croquis
 - Leftism
+- Anarchism
 - Bullet Journal-ing for productivity
 - Learning React
-- The Wire

 Currently reading: _The Buddha in the Attic_ by Julie Otsuka